 If a single player is the issue

-The most critical and most debated problem are single players who place their own entertainment above the whole group’s fun.
-I’m talking about somebody who is always radiating a bad mood, always showing up late for a session or who always takes the spotlight for himself without considering the other players.
+The most critical and most debated problem is single players who place their own entertainment above the whole group’s fun.
+I’m talking about somebody who is always radiating a bad mood, always showing up late for a session,or who always takes the spotlight for themselves without considering the other players.
 This is a so-called problematic player.

 The only thing that helps here is taking this person aside and addressing the issue directly.
 What really complicates things is if friendship is involved.
-In this case such a problem quickly escalates from criticising a certain behaviour at the gaming table to questioning interpersonal relationships.
-Still the best solution lies in a thorough discussion.
+In this case, such a problem quickly escalates from criticizing a certain behavior at the gaming table to questioning interpersonal relationships.
+Still, the best solution lies in a thorough discussion.

 Summary: It’s just a game, so relax

 Sure, we’re all investing a lot of time and effort into our beloved tabletop roleplaying games.
-But at the end of the day it’s still just a game.
+But at the end of the day, it’s still just a game.
 A hobby to share with friends and to have a good time with.
-Most problems can be solved with some common sense and by showing consideration towards the other players at the table.
+Most problems can be solved with some common sense and by showing consideration toward the other players at the table.
 And if there is an issue, try to address it respectfully with the other players.
-In the end, we’re all just trying to have fun with this amazing hobby.
+In the end, we’re all just trying to have fun.